 It’s there because it damn well should be.

-It’s a normal response to being used, abused, and mistreated.
+It’s a normal response to being used, abused, and mistreated but let me add this.

 Anyone who’s been researching how to handle a narcissist knows confronting a narcissist never works.